 Jealousy and irrational suspicion of your dating partner loyalty indicate insecurity in a person’s self-worth and lack of confidence in his ability to attract and keep a partner interested.
 A lover who suspects his partner of unfaithfulness without having real evidence of that will literally “terrorize” him by questioning and constantly treating him as a suspect of the crime of cheating.
 This is one of the reasons that overcoming jealousy is critical to both maintaining a good relationship and saving the one that’s one the brink of break up because of jealousy.

-Ironically, we are more likely to develop jealousy and let it adversely affect our behavior, if our relationship is otherwise great, and we are very happy with our partner.
-Our jealousy and our possessiveness is a side effect of our desire not to lose something that is very special and very precious to us.
+Ironically, we are more likely be jealous and let it adversely affect our behavior, if the relationship is otherwise great, and if we are particularly happy with our partner and know that the relationship we are in is great and isn’t easy to find or replace.
+Our jealousy and possessiveness is thus a side effect of our desire not to lose something that is special and very precious to us.
 And the more precious our partner is to us, the more carefully we guard him / her by being jealous.
-That concern and fear of loss of someone very rare and special leads us to overprotecting it.
-Being suspicious, lack of trust, and questioning your partner about his whereabouts in an investigating manner cause unnecessary fighting, conflicts an eventually break-ups of relationships that otherwise had great potential to develop and prosper.
+That concern and fear of loss of someone great and special leads us to over-protecting it.
+Being suspicious, showing lack of trust, and questioning your partner way too much about his whereabouts in an investigating manner cause unnecessary arguments and fights are all consequences of jealousy.
 Don’t let this happen to you – don’t let your jealousy sabotage a good relationship.

-The first and the most important step in dealing with jealousy is, like with many other issues is recognizing that you have a problem.
+The first and the most important step in dealing with jealousy is, like with many other issues is recognizing that you have a problem and admitting it to yourself and to your partner.
 Most people who have jealousy issues are in denial and refuse to admit that their behavior and perception are irrational and their lack of trust is unsubstantiated by any real facts.
 Recognizing that you have a problem is essential to your motivation to work on it and to your success in overcoming jealousy.
 Once you have passed this crucial first step and have recognized that you are jealous, I suggest that you adopt the following, proven-to-be-effective beliefs.
 These beliefs will gradually eliminate your jealousy and all of its manifestations:

 Become aware and accept the fact that whether you trust the person you are with or not, whether you question his actions or not, and whether you “spy” on him has no positive effect on his behavior and faithfulness.
 If a man or a woman wants to cheat, he / she will find a way to cheat, and there is nothing you can do to prevent it.
 So, stop it!
 Stop assuming the worst about him.
 Stop wondering where he is and what he is doing at any given moment!
 Learn how to stop being needy and clingy with your partner.
 It will not do any good to either you or him.
 Assume the best about your partner and his faithfulness to you until and unless you have real reasons to believe otherwise, because there are simply no better options.

 To remove your mind from jealous thoughts, become a little more selfish.
 Spend more of your time and your emotional and intellectual resources on building yourself as an individual rather than perceiving yourself as part of the relationship.
 Work on your career and your other goals.
 Take a class in a field that you have an interest in, learn a new language, engage in a form of creative art, take a dance class, and do anything else that you have or might have an interest in, so that there is more to your life than just that relationship, and so that your life does not revolve around any given person and his faithfulness to you.
 Pursuing other objectives of your life will prevent you from obsessing over your partner and will keep you in a much healthier emotional state, free of jealousy.

-This means that you should enjoy and appreciate your relationships as long as they last but at the same time accept and embrace the possibility that any such relationship might be over one day.
-And if it is, it will be tough, but you will get over it.
+This means that you should enjoy and appreciate your relationships as long as they last.
+At the same time you should accept and embrace the possibility that any such relationship might be over one day.
+And if it is, it will be tough to deal with, especially if you really, really like someone, but you will always get over it with time.
 It will not be the end of the world for you.
 Your duty is being the best you can be in a relationship that you want to have.
 The rest is not up to you.
 The rest depends on your partner and you have no control over it.
 And, whatever you have no control over, should not concern you or be a cause of your anxieties.

 Despite all the negative things that can be said about jealousy, it seems that this emotion is part of human nature.
 For hundreds or even thousands of years jealousy and desire for revenge lead to murders, wars, and other smaller-scale conflicts.
 Perhaps accepting that we are all prone to jealousy to some extent is an important step toward knowing how to handle it and how to not let it negatively affect your personal, professional and romantic life.
-After all, being jealous of a co-worker who was promoted over you is just as bad as being jalous of your dating partner or that other person who managed to attract the one you wanted to be with.
+After all, being jealous of a co-worker who was promoted over you is just as bad as being jealous of your dating partner or that other person who managed to attract the one you wanted to be with.